 My pick is Leadberry over Leadfeeder, because…

-- Pricing: The base price of Leadberry is somewhat lower than Leadfeeder’s, but the main difference comes to play when looking at connecting multiple websites; Leadfeeder is priced PER WEBSITE, while Leadberry is priced for UNLIMITED WEBSITES.
-So if you have 2 or more websites, Leadberry is almost a no-brainer.
+- Pricing: The base price of Leadberry is somewhat lower than Leadfeeder, but the main difference comes to play when looking at connecting multiple websites; Leadfeeder is priced per website, while Leadberry is priced for unlimited websites.
+So if you have two or more websites, Leadberry is almost a no-brainer.
 Unless you have unlimited amount of money, of course.

 - Data quality: Leadfeeder shows more low-quality leads (ISPs - Internet Service Providers); even if their scoring system gives a high score to a lead, many times it is still an ISP (and leads that were marked as low quality leads often turn out to be serious leads).
 Leadberry shows us fewer results, but the ratio of real quality leads is much higher.
 And that is the bottom line.

 - Features: Leadfeeder has more features in place (i.e. they have a huge emphasis on filtering), and is more advanced regarding integrations.
 But if you look at the core features, Leadberry has everything you need.